Coming Home to the Altar — Modern Paraphrase | fresh.bible

 It's a small verse, easy to skim past.
 But this woman had been part of the family for decades — she'd helped raise Rebekah, probably helped raise Jacob himself.
 Some losses don't make the headlines but they reshape the house.
 The text doesn't explain more.
 It just lets the grief sit there.
 Sometimes that's enough.

-Then God appeared to Jacob again.
+Then God appeared to again.
 This wasn't a dream this time — it was direct.
 And God did something that had happened once before but now became permanent:

 God said to him: